valkey-io/valkey-doc/topics/bloomfilters.md

 When a scaling filter reaches its capacity, adding a new unique item will cause a new bloom filter to be created and added to the vector of bloom filters.
 This new bloom filter will have a larger capacity (previous bloom filter's capacity * expansion rate of the bloom object).

-When a non scaling filter reaches its capcity, if a user tries to add a new unique item an error will be returned
+When a non scaling filter reaches its capacity, if a user tries to add a new unique item an error will be returned

 The expansion rate is the rate that a scaling bloom filter will have its capacity increased by on the scale out.
 For example we have a bloom filter with capacity 100 at creation with an expansion rate of 2.
 After adding 101 unique items we will scale out and create a new filter with capacity 200.
 Then after adding 200 more unique items (301 items total) we will create a new filter of capacity 400 and so on.